awsdocs/aws-resource-access-manager-user-guide/doc_source/what-is.md

 + You can share with an [organization or an organizational unit \(OU\)](https://docs.aws.amazon.com/ram/latest/userguide/getting-started-sharing.html#getting-started-sharing-orgs) without having to enumerate every one of the AWS account IDs\.
 All principals in the relevant AWS accounts automatically get access to the resources in such a resource share\.
 + Users can see the resources shared with them directly in the originating AWS service console and API operations as if those resources were directly in the user's account\.
 For example, if you share a Amazon VPC subnet with another account, users in that account can see the subnet in the Amazon VPC console and in the results of Amazon VPC API operations performed in that account\.
 Resources shared by policy aren't visible this way; instead, you have to discover and explicitly refer to the resource by its ARN\.
 + The owners of a resource can see which principals have access to each individual resource that they have shared\.
-+ If you share resources with an account that is not part of your organization, then an invitation process is initiated\.
-The recipient must accept the invitation before access to the resources is granted\.
++ If you share resources with an account that isn't part of your organization, then AWS RAM initiates an invitation process\.
+The recipient must accept the invitation before that principal can access the shared resources\.
 Sharing within an organization doesn't require an invitation\.

 If you have resources that you have shared by using a resource\-based permission policy, you can "promote" those resources to fully AWS RAM\-managed resources by using the `[PromoteResourceShareCreatedFromPolicy](https://docs.aws.amazon.com/ram/latest/APIReference/API_PromoteResourceShareCreatedFromPolicy.html)` API operation, or its CLI equivalent, `[promote\-resource\-share\-created\-from\-policy](https://docs.aws.amazon.com/cli/latest/reference/ram/promote-resource-share-created-from-policy.html)`\.

 ## How resource sharing works<a name="what-is-how"></a>

 When you share a resource with another AWS account, you are granting access to principals in that account to the shared resource\.
 Any policies and permissions that apply to the account you shared the resource with also apply to the shared resource\.
-The resources in the share look like they are native resources in the AWS accounts you shared them with\.
+The resources in the share look like they're native resources in the AWS accounts you shared them with\.

 You can share both global and Regional resources\.
 For more information, see [Sharing Regional resources compared to global resources](working-with-regional-vs-global.md)\.